ThulaSource/WebEPJSampleApp/README.md

 # WebEPJSampleApp

-This is a sample app on how to setup an ASP.Net Core MVC application.
+This is a sample app on how to setup an ASP.Net Core MVC application with integration with the SFM Angular client.
-OpenId authentication is setup using HelseId as the identity provider.
-A sample on how to supply access and id tokens to the SFM angular client is also provided.
+An example of setting up OpenId authentication using HelseId as the identity provider is provided.
+A sample on how to supply access and id JWT to the SFM angular client is also provided.